I am afraid of being evicted today :(

 Medical Research Council

-Favourite thing to do in science I absolutely love to do “science” in a fully equipped scientific laboratory.
+Favourite thing to do in my job I absolutely love to do “science” in a fully equipped scientific laboratory.
 An exciting moment in my life is to see tiny and beautiful crystals of protein under a microscope.
 Because I know, these crystals can help me to see the shape and structure of different proteins in your body, which otherwise you can’t see.
 I live among highly advance “robots”, they are my friends.
 They help me to solve different complex structures.
 And as a result we can discover different types of medicines to cure different diseases.
 Besides, I like to grow extremely tiny “germs” and do the same “crystals thingy (crystallization and crystallography)” to fight against these disease causing germs.

 To fight against diseases by finding “tiny but very powerful weapons present in germs”.